serain/netmap.js/README.md

 At first the results may seem contradictory.

-`192.168.1.1` is a physical machine on the local network segment, and the only port open is `80`.
+`192.168.1.1` is an embedded Linux machine (a router) on the local network segment, and the only port open is `80`.
 We can see that it took the browser about 5 times longer to error out on `80` compared to the other, closed, ports.

 `192.168.99.100` is a host-only VM with port `8080` open and `google.co.uk` is an external host with both `443` and `80` open.
 In this case the browser threw an error relatively rapidly on the open ports while the closed ports simply timed out.
 [The Theory](#the-theory) section further down explains when this happens.